-Perhaps it's just my perception, but the world seems to be more full of tragedy over the past 90 days.
+Perhaps it’s just my perception, but the world seems to be filled with more tragedy recently.

 National headlines included numerous shootings, including the terrible Newtown school shootings, a shooting at a Portland, Ore. shopping mall, and what seems like countless suicides.

 Closer to home, people we know have been affected by various tragedies and deaths.

 At times, things seem to be spiraling out of control.